Qiskit/qiskit.org/content/learn/global-summer-school-2020.md

 </ul>

 ## Prerequisites
-In order to make the best out of these lectures, we strongly recommend reviewing matrix algebra and brushing up on Python.
-Here are some recommended materials:
+<p>In order to make the best out of these lectures, we strongly recommend reviewing linear algebra and brushing up on Python.
+Here are some recommended materials:</p>

 <ul>
-<li>Multiplying two matrices: [Khan Academy](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices/x9e81a4f98389efdf:multiplying-matrices-by-matrices/v/matrix-multiplication-intro) [Linear algebra prerequisites in the Qiskit Textbook](https://qiskit.org/textbook/ch-prerequisites/linear_algebra.html)</li>
+<li>Multiplying two matrices, introductory linear algebra: <a href='https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices/x9e81a4f98389efdf:multiplying-matrices-by-matrices/v/matrix-multiplication-intro'>[Khan Academy]</a> <a href='https://qiskit.org/textbook/ch-prerequisites/linear_algebra.html'>[Linear algebra prerequisites in the Qiskit Textbook]</a></li>
-<li>Basic familiarity with Python: [Python prerequisites in the Qiskit Textbook](https://qiskit.org/textbook/ch-prerequisites/python-and-jupyter-notebooks.html)</li>
+<li>Basic familiarity with Python: <a href='https://qiskit.org/textbook/ch-prerequisites/python-and-jupyter-notebooks.html'>[Python prerequisites in the Qiskit Textbook]</a></li>
 </ul>

 ## Curriculum